Research

 Microorganisms are vital for several biological processes that underpin our society.
 They enhance agriculture through plant-soil interactions, drive food fermentations, and play a key role in wastewater treatment.
 Studying the ecology of these systems allows us to enhance said processes, addressing environmental challenges, and contributing to a more sustainable society.

-Leveraging my expertise in microbiology, ecology and bioinformatics, I am dedicated to studying and unraveling the intricacies of interactions between soil microorganisms and plants.
-Currently, I am working in MadreenRoof and MICROWILD network.
+Leveraging my expertise in microbiology, ecology and bioinformatics, I am dedicated to studying and unraveling the intricacies of interactions between soil microorganisms and plants due to their relevance to develop microbiome-oriented tools in sustainable agriculture.

-The MICROWILD network aims to address how domestication has changed the plant microbiome of major crops for global agriculture.
-This knowledge is needed to optimize the interactions between plants and microbial communities occurring in the rhizosphere, which is crucial to increase global food production and its resilience to climate change.
+On one hand, we are aiming to address how domestication has changed the plant microbiome of major crops for global agriculture.
+This knowledge is needed to optimize the interactions between plants and microbial communities occurring in the rhizosphere, which is where the interactions between plants and soil biota takes place fundamentally.
+To achieve this, we have conducted a comprehensive sampling of rhizosphere and bulk soils along the biogeographic distributions of the major global crops.

 Wine Yeast Communities